-JGF: And then, is it still that, like some crew will only get a partial share?
+JGF: Then, is it still that, like some crew will only get a partial share?

 AJM: Sometimes.
-You know, if it's a new fisherman starting off.
-And he's just learning.
-Depends on how he does, they give him a quarter share, half a share, until he gets up to par.

-But most of the fisherman today get full shares.
+If it's a new fisherman starting off and he's just learning, depends on how he does, they give him a quarter share, half a share, until he gets up to par.
+But most of the fishermen today get full shares.